DOT Hours of Service Training – [Complete Video Package]

 - What are the daily and weekly maximum hours a truck driver can operate under the Hours of Service guidelines for DOT compliance?

 - What are the service regulations around off-duty and on-duty service rules, and how do those help with service compliance?

 - What are the FMCSA requirements for documenting your driving hours in a driving log?

-- How to fill out a duty status log and keep it up date
+- How to fill out a duty status log and keep it updated? (what about paper logs?)

-- What does the daily log book require in regards to Hours of Service regulations?
+- What does the daily log book require in regard to Hours of Service regulations?

 - What are the requirements to make your driver’s log available to law enforcement or agency inspectors?

 - What are the different types of Automatic On-Board Recording Devices (AOBRDs) or Electronic Logging Devices (ELDs), what do they track, and how do they work?